dhughes/OldPresentations/Trunk/Model-Glue 4 Day Class/frameworks/ModelGlue/readme.txt

 You may need to point a mapping named /coldspring to the directory that *contains* a folder named "beans".

-2. Copy the /Reactor/reactor folder to whatever ColdFusion sees as "/Reactor".
+2. Copy the ModelGlue (inside the same directory as this file) folder to whatever ColdFusion sees as "/ModelGlue".
 The framework is now installed.

-You may need to point a mapping named /reactor to the directory (/Reactor/reactor) that contains reactorFactory.cfc.

-3. Copy the ModelGlue folder to whatever ColdFusion sees as "/ModelGlue".
-The framework is now installed.

 You may need to point a mapping named /ModelGlue to the directory (/ModelGlue) that contains ModelGlue.cfm.

-4. Copy the modelgluesamples folder to /modelgluesamples.
+3. Copy the modelgluesamples folder to /modelgluesamples.
 The samples are now installed.

-5. Run some samples - try http://[host]/modelgluesamples/legacysamples/nameuppercaser or http://[host]/modelgluesamples/legacysamples/contactmanager.
+4. Run some samples - try http://[host]/modelgluesamples/legacysamples/nameuppercaser or http://[host]/modelgluesamples/legacysamples/contactmanager.

+5. If you want to use Reactor or Transfer to do scaffolding and automatic database integration, see the instructions in the application template's ColdSpring.xml file for configuring your ORM of choice.
+Then, check out "How to Use Generic Database Messages" and "How to Use Scaffolds" under the How To's section of the documentation.

 ** WHEN THINGS BREAK **